Watch a free livestream of John Wick on Friday night

 Full disclosure: I adore the John Wick films, and have come to the conclusion that more than The Matrix, more than Point Break, John Wick is the perfect vehicle for Reeves, who seems to organically belong in this movie's universe as if he were born for the role.

 Want to get in the mood for some Keanu?
-Here's a short John Wick mashup Fandango Now put together in anticipation of the action Friday night:
+Here's a short John Wick mashup Fandango Now put together in anticipation of the action tonight:

 For the last month or so, Fandango had been partnering with Lionsgate to livestream movies each Friday night.
 Past weeks have included The Hunger Games, Dirty Dancing and La La Land.